Study reveals friendly bacteria protect against malaria

 A research team led by Miguel Soares at the Instituto Gulbenkian de Ciência (IGC) discovered that specific components of bacteria that live in the human gut trigger a natural defense mechanism that is highly protective against malaria transmission.

-The key component is a type of sugar molecule called α-gal , which is produced by both the Plasmodium parasite, that causes malaria, and a strain of the bacterium Escherichia coli that is part of the human gut microbiota (the community of harmless bacteria that inhabit the gut).
-In a series of experiments performed in mice, Bahtiyar Yilmaz, a PhD student at the IGC, found that expression of α-gal by these bacteria is sufficient to induce the production of natural antibodies that can recognize the same sugar molecule when expressed at the surface of Plasmodium parasites .
+The key component is a type of sugar molecule called α-gal, which is produced by both the Plasmodium parasite, that causes malaria, and a strain of the bacterium Escherichia coli that is part of the human gut microbiota (the community of harmless bacteria that inhabit the gut).
+In a series of experiments performed in mice, Bahtiyar Yilmaz, a PhD student at the IGC, found that expression of α-gal by these bacteria is sufficient to induce the production of natural antibodies that can recognise the same sugar molecule when expressed at the surface of Plasmodium parasites.

 Immediately after inoculation of the parasite in the skin, via a mosquito bite, these antibodies attach to the α-gal sugar on the surface of Plasmodium parasites and activate an additional arm of the human immune system, which kills the Plasmodium parasite before it can move out of the skin.
 This arrests the transition of the parasite from the skin into the blood stream and in so doing, blocks malaria transmission.